Atypical anorexia nervosa

-Atypical anorexia nervosa is an eating disorder in which individuals meet all the qualifications for anorexia nervosa, including a body image disturbance and a history of restrictive eating and weight loss, except that they are not currently underweight.
+Atypical anorexia nervosa (AAN) is an eating disorder in which individuals meet all the qualifications for anorexia nervosa (AN), including a body image disturbance and a history of restrictive eating and weight loss, except that they are not currently underweight (no higher than 85% of a normal bodyweight).
 Atypical anorexia qualifies as a mental health disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), under the category Other Specified Feeding and Eating Disorders (OSFED).
 The characteristics of people with atypical anorexia generally do not differ significantly from anorexia nervosa patients except for their current weight.

-Atypical anorexia was not described in earlier editions of the DSM, which included a requirement that person to have a body weight no higher than 85% of normal.
 Patients with atypical anorexia were diagnosed with the DSM-4 qualification "eating disorder not otherwise specified" (EDNOS) until the DSM-5 was released in 2013.
-Prior to DSM-5, EDNOS made up the majority of eating disorders diagnoses, making it difficult to estimate the prevalence of atypical anorexia during this period.
 The term atypical anorexia was historically used to describe the restrictive eating habits of some people with autism.
 The DSM-5 superseded this term with the avoidant restrictive food intake disorder (ARFID) diagnosis.
+However, some researchers still critique usage of atypical anorexia for its implication that patients do not fit a standard image of disordered eating.
+Their concern lies with the term possibly enforcing a limited understanding and categorization of eating disorders.

-This wikipedia article will include information on the signs and symptoms, treatment, diagnosis, prognosis, and epidemiology of atypical anorexia nervosa.
+Other diagnostic manuals, such as the ICD-11 and earlier editions, still group AAN under a label of unspecified disorders rather than its own diagnosis.
+Researchers point to the lack of official consensus as an issue in treating individuals with AAN.

-Signs and Symptoms
+Signs and symptoms

 Many of the physical symptoms of atypical anorexia nervosa are due to the effects of decreased caloric intake which causes the body to significantly suppress the metabolic rate.
-The body's decreased metabolic rate is a response to stress and causes widespread symptoms that affect many of the organ systems as the body is attempting to adjust to its malnourished state.
-This causes hypo metabolic symptoms such as chronic fatigue, bradycardia, and amenorrhea.
+The body's decreased metabolic rate is a response to stress and causes widespread symptoms that affect many organ systems as the body attempts to adjust to its malnourished state.
+This causes hypometabolic symptoms such as chronic fatigue, bradycardia, and amenorrhea.
 Bradycardia and orthostatic instability are frequent and life-threatening complications that account for the majority of medical hospitalizations in atypical anorexia nervosa.